Evidence of previous roof covering repair. This is just for your awareness.

 Comment Key - Definitions

 This report divides deficiencies into three categories; Urgent (in red), Consideration (in orange), and Awareness (in blue).
-Safety Hazards or concerns will be listed in the Red or Orange categories depending on their perceived danger, but should always be addressed ASAP.
+Safety Hazards will typically be listed in the Red or Orange categories depending on their perceived danger, but should always be addressed ASAP.

 Cornerstone Northwest Inspections strives to perform all inspections in compliance with the Washington State Standards of Practice (SOP), found in Washington Administrative Code (WAC) Chapter 308-408C, found at: http://apps.leg.wa.gov/WAC/default.aspx?cite=308-408C.
 As such, we inspect the readily accessible, visually observable, installed systems and components of the home as designated in these SOPs.
 When systems or components designated in the SOPs were present but not inspected, the reason(s) the item was not inspected will be stated as a "Limitation".
-This inspection is neither technically exhaustive or quantitative.
+Please note a home inspection, according to Washington State Law, is neither technically exhaustive nor quantitative.